ssjshields/pz-toolbox/README.md

 # FAQ
 ### Installation and use
 Unzip the folder into your "\Steam\" directory and run the desired tool.
-Logs are stored in "\Steam\logs\".
+Logs are stored in "\Steam\logs\pz_modresults.txt".

 ### Is backing up saves considered *cheating*?
 From a moral standpoint, yes.
 Any form of rolling back can be viewed as "cheating" the game.
 To each their own.